 For the first time in 30 years, the 2019 Academy Awards was hostless.
 It seemed like no one in Hollywood wanted the gig of hosting the biggest show in the entertainment industry.
 Perhaps, it’s time to look at other types of hosts?
 Like an Artificial Intelligence (AI)-powered robot?
-With the rapid advances in Machine Learning (ML), Natural Language Processing (NLP) and Natural Language Understanding (NLU), we believe the idea is not too far-fetched.
+With the rapid advances in Machine Learning (ML), Natural Language Processing (NLP) and Natural Language Understanding (NLU), I believe the idea is not too far-fetched.

 Let’s take a quick look at some of the most advanced robots that are already making waves across industries.

 In November 2018, China launched the world’s first AI news anchor.
-Backed by machine learning, the anchor, speaks, moves and gestures like human news readers.
+Backed by ML, the anchor, speaks, moves and gestures like human news readers.
 By shelling out USD 39 per month, we can now engage the services of a chatbot psychologist called Woebot.
 China’s first fully-automated, human-free bank is managed by a robot.
 Simulative Emotional Expression Robot or SEER, a humanoid, can mimic human expressions and maintain eye contact.